shajithe88/Pharmacy-Management-System/README.md

     yarn install
     ```

-4. Set up the database by running the provided SQL scripts.

-5. Create a `.env` file in the project root and add the necessary environment variables, including database connection details and JWT secret.

-6. Start the server:
+4. Rename the example environment file:

     ```
+    mv example.env .env
+    ```

+5. Open the `.env` file and add the necessary environment variables, including database connection details and JWT secret.

+6. Set up the database by running the provided SQL scripts.

+7. Start the server:

+    ```
     yarn start
     ```

-7. The server will start running on the specified port.
+8. The server will start running on the specified port.
 You can now access the Pharmacy Management System from your web browser.

 ## Usage